Skip to main content

 Java

-• A Spring Boot Web application with Maven for dependency management
+• A Spring Boot Web application with Maven for dependency management.
+This example uses the Spring Petclinic application.

 Bootstrap a new module: